mvw/hackerrank/Functional Programming/Functional Structures/Valid BST/README.md

 some pre-order traversal.
 We can return with a false value.

 If everything went well, we were able to split the list into node and left and right sublists.

-Now we continue with the checks of the left and (if this succeeds) the right sublist.
+Finally we continue recursively with the checks of the left and (if this succeeds) the right sublist.